lucidcode/Halovision-INSPEC/firmware/lib/micropython/ports/qemu/README.md

 - `CFLAGS_EXTRA`: pass in extra flags for the compiler.
 - `RUN_TESTS_EXTRA`: pass in extra flags for `run-tests.py` and `run-natmodtests.py`
   when invoked via `make test` or `make test_natmod`.
+- `QEMU_BASE`: pass an optional partial path of the qemu binary to run code with, eg.
+  `/opt/custom-directory/qemu/bin/qemu-system-`, similar to how a cross compiler name is passed to the MicroPython makefile.
+By default it will use the appropriate QEMU binary found through the system's PATH environment variable.
 - `QEMU_DEBUG=1`: when running qemu (via `repl`, `run` or `test` target), qemu will block until a debugger is connected.
 By default it waits for a gdb connection on TCP port 1234.
 - `QEMU_DEBUG_ARGS`: defaults to `-s` (gdb on TCP port 1234), but can be overridden with different qemu gdb arguments.
 - `QEMU_DEBUG_EXTRA`: extra options to pass to qemu when `QEMU_DEBUG=1` is used.
+- `QEMU_ROMFS_IMG<n>`: pass in romfs image to be loaded by qemu (if enabled by the board).
+- `TEST_NATMODS`: pass an optional list of space-separated names of natmods to test, so only the given subset of example natmods will be used by `test_natmod` (for example, `make test_natmod TEST_NATMODS="btree heapq re"`).
 - `MICROPY_HEAP_SIZE`: pass in an optional value (in bytes) for overriding the GC heap size used by the port.